altdesktop/i3ipc-glib/README.md

 ## Contributing

 Development happens on Github.
 You can help by reporting bugs, making feature requests, and contributing patches by sending me a pull request.

+### Task List

+Here is a list of all the tasks that need to be done before releasing version 0.0.1 to the public.
+You can pick something from this list and work on it by sending me an email or making an issue so we can coordinate.

+- [X] Commands
+- [X] Subscriptions
+- [X] Queries
+- [ ] WORKSPACES reply/event
+- [ ] OUTPUTS reply/event
+- [ ] TREE reply
+- [ ] MARKS reply
+- [ ] BAR_CONFIG reply/event
+- [X] VERSION reply
+- [ ] mode event
+- [ ] window event
+- [ ] error handling

+You can also help by fixing memory leaks, writing documentation, starring the repository, telling your friends, or giving to starving children in Uganda.

 ## License